-Dilworth Mountain Park is one of the easiest hikes in Kelowna, yet offers some of the best views.
+Dilworth Mountain Park is one of the easiest hikes (honestly, it’s barely a hike) in Kelowna, yet offers some of the best views.
 The mountain stands high above the city and can be seen from almost anywhere in Kelowna.
-If you haven’t already, you need to check out Dilworth Mountain!

 Dilworth Mountain is a fairly isolated mountain located in the centre of Kelowna.
 It divides the Glenmore and Rutland neighbourhoods and lies to the west of Knox Mountain.
 Dilworth Mountain rises a few hundred feet above the Okanagan Valley and offers absolutely spectacular views of Kelowna.
 While there are many residential neighbourhoods on Dilworth Mountain, there are still many beautiful natural areas.

 Dilworth Mountain Park is one such area.
 The 128.13 ha park is located on the westernmost point of the mountain and is a perfect hike for everyone.
 If you visit in the spring, the park is covered in beautiful wildflowers!